tiktory5313-cmyk/SHLONKM/README.md

 # Description
 Shirazi's tools are simple to program but highly productive, written in C++.
 Their primary purpose is to facilitate and expedite the handling of all types of encryption protocols.
 Our tools may be used illegally, and we are certainly not responsible for such actions.

-# Installation
+# Install version 1.1
 ## debian and ubuntu
-Install the necessary files and run the tool V1.1.
+Install the necessary files and run the tool V 1.1
 ~~~ bash
 sudo apt update
 sudo apt install build-essential libssl-dev libboost-all-dev